I received a Rowenta Travel Iron in exchange for this post. All opinions are my own and my love for ironing tips remain my own.

 Place the damp cloth on top of the shiny surface and press down.

-Repeat several times, then use a soft brush to raise the nap of the fabric.
+Repeat several times, then use a soft brush to raise the fabric’s nap.

 For razor-sharp creases, iron the crease and then set it with a burst of steam.